Iceland car rental Show menu

 There are three kinds of parking violations – Parking Meter Citations (extra parking fines), Parking Violation Charges and Parking in a Handicapped Parking Space.

 Parking Meter Citations are given when you don’t pay for your parking.
-The current amounts that will be fined are:
+The current amounts that you will be fined for an offence are:

 • 4,500 ISK (~ £30 / $35) normal